ikenna/scalafutures/docs/1_What_Is_A_Future.md

 ## What is a Future ?

 * A Future is a reference to the result of an asynchronous computation.
-In other words, a placeholder for a value that will be available at some point in future, as a result of some concurrent computation.
+Its an object that is a placeholder for a value that will be available at some point in time.
 * When would you use a Future ?
-If you had several computations you would like to occur asynchronously or parallelize, you may want to ceate a Future to perform them.
+If you had several computations you would like to occur asynchronously or concurrently, you may want to ceate a Future to perform them.
-* Note: The computation the Future will carry out will occur in another thread to the one that created the Future.
+* Note: The computation the future does will will occur in different thread to the one that created the future.

 ## What is a Promise